Always Stay Online and Active on Slack with WebSocket Framejacking

 Fake some pong messages from the console

-It’s trivial to spoof a pong from the DevTools console, but we shouldn’t be satisfied sending a simple JSON string as a pong, though; let’s really forge a trusted EventMessage with all the trappings and attributes of a real message received on the wire.
-This makes it future-proof as well.
+It’s trivial to spoof a pong from the DevTools console.
+But, we shouldn’t settle for sending a simple JSON string—we want to forge a trusted EventMessage with all the attributes of a real message received on the wire.
+That makes our solution future-proof.

 Trusted pong EventMessage